Wuhpondiscord/Flipper-Zero-animations/README.md

 I'm here to assist you with any difficulties you may encounter while using Flipper Zero Animations.

+## Credits
+If you make any of these animations, make an issue or DM me on Discord [@wuhp](https://discordapp.com/users/wuhp), and I'll give you credit! 😄

+If you like these animations, please consider starring the repository.

-I'd also recommend checking out https://youtu.be/9uOn6M9m0Dg?si=EErJxOSzuKLcNSMN and other videos by him.
+I'd also recommend checking out [this video](https://youtu.be/9uOn6M9m0Dg?si=EErJxOSzuKLcNSMN) and other videos by him.

 ## Contact
 If you have any other inquiries or suggestions, please feel free to contact us: